Pain on the outside of the knee

 - 3. Common causes of pain on the outside of the knee

-- 4. The difference between external and internal pain
+- 4. The difference between outer and inner knee pain

-- 5. When you should seek medical attention
+- 5. When you should seek medical care

 - 6. What you can do yourself